ATUFAFATIMA/OCR/README.md

 **Features:**
    - Extracts text from images using **Tesseract OCR**.
 - Translates the text into a target language (e.g., English to Spanish).
+- Displays bounding boxes around recognized words in the image.

 **Requirements:**
   - `pytesseract` (for OCR)
 - `Pillow` (Python Imaging Library)
 - `googletrans` (for translation)
+- `cv2` (OpenCV for image processing)

 **Example:**